-But fear not, there are solutions for us to avoid the problem of losing our data, and especially, our smartphone data.
+But fear not; there are solutions for us to avoid the problem of losing our data, and especially our smartphone data.
 If you paid attention, I talked about how to backu-p your data on Android, and now, the spotlight lands on the next favorite when it comes to smartphones: The iPhone.

 Although there are some apps that can make a fairly decent backup of your iPhone (unlike the many for Android that do a great job), I would prefer, and I think that so would you, to do this backup using Apple’s systems.
-These are developed by Apple’s own developers and they tend to work best.
+These are developed by Apple’s own developers, and they tend to work best.

 2 Basic Solutions to Back-up Your iPhone Data

-Apple’s iCloud has gotten a lot of attention, although it offers a small space for free, it does provide a very useful tool for a backup.
+Apple’s iCloud has gotten a lot of attention; although it offers a small space for free, it does provide a very useful tool for backup.
 Either if you are upgrading to iOS 5 or for any other reason, you can trust Apple’s servers with your information.
-To make this type of backup, you will need to have an account with a registered Apple device (which I’m sure you have if you are reading this) and a Internet connection (I’d suggest a Wi-Fi network because the process of backing up and restoring can take a toll on your Data usage).
+To make this type of backup, you will need to have an account with a registered Apple device (which I’m sure you have if you are reading this) and an Internet connection (I’d suggest a Wi-Fi network because the process of backing up and restoring can take a toll on your Data usage).

 To enable this feature, navigate to “Settings > iCloud > Backup & Storage” and enable the service.
-This will backup your device on a daily basis if the phone is connected to a Wi-Fi network, connected to a power source and has the screen locked.
-Also, you can manually backup your device at any time by clicking on the “Back Up Now” button.
-What data is backed up with this method, well, Apple provides this information on their site:
+This will back up your device on a daily basis if the phone is connected to a Wi-Fi network, connected to a power source, and has the screen locked.
+Also, you can manually back up your device at any time by clicking on the “Back Up Now” button.
+What data is backed up with this method?
+Well, Apple provides this information on their site:

-- You get unlimited free storage for: Purchased music, TV shows, apps, and books
+- You get unlimited free storage for Purchased music, TV shows, apps, and books

 - You get 5GB of free iCloud storage for: Photos and videos in the Camera Roll